sattes-faction/Colorjive-PhpStorm-Theme/README.md

 I used DejaVu Sans Mono as main font (see the example screenshots), which is [freely available for download][1].

 Feel free to use it as base for your own themes.
-If you have any improvements don't hesitate to fork and or file an issue.
+If you have any improvements don't hesitate to fork and/or file an issue.

 Screenshots
 -----------